MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 Deduplicated records will be used in the cross-entity matching process.
 Deduplication happens on individual entities and can be configured every entity used in match pairs.

 Specifying deduplication rules isn't mandatory.
 If no such rules are configured, the system-defined rules are applied.
-They collapse all records that share the same value combination (exact match) from primary key and the fields in the matching rules into a single record before passing the entity data to cross-entity matching for enhanced performance and system sanity.
+They combine all records into a single record before passing the entity data to cross-entity matching for enhanced performance.

 ### Add deduplication rules